xsampedro/quantum3_docs/output/quantum3/manual/quantum-ecs/systems.md

 Systems can be grouped, which allows them to be enabled and disabled together.

-Select the `SystemsConfig`, add a new system of type `SystemGroup`, then append child systems to it.
+Select the `SystemsConfig` asset, add a new system of type `SystemGroup`, then append child systems to it.

 ![System Group](/docs/img/quantum/v3/manual/ecs/system-setup-groups.png)